luabind/luabind/doc/build-options.rst

     as a dll.

 ``LUABIND_DYNAMIC_LINK``
-    Must be defined if you intend to link against the luabind shared library.
+    Must be defined if you intend to link against the luabind shared library (.so or DLL) / build it as such.
+Note that in future versions of luabind, this option may be dependent on ``BUILD_SHARED_LIBS`` in CMake, so you should always set both CMake options
+    to the same value.

+    If enabling this, you should link Lua dynamically to both Luabind and your application.
+If you encounter double-free errors or other memory corruption, this might be the problem.

 ``LUABIND_CPLUSPLUS_LUA``
     Without this, all included Lua headers will be wrapped in ``extern "C"``.